 How much will you win?
 Well you’ll get your original $5 Pass Line bet back, along with a $5 profit.
 You’ll also get your $10 odds bet back, along with another $12 in profit.
 (Odds bets pay better than 1 to 1 as you can see).

 You are now free to leave, or to place another bet, or to hoot and holler and high five a stranger.

 And that’s basically it.
 Well not really.
 There are a million other bets, and I haven’t touched on the odds payouts, come bets, fire bet etc., but this is a very basic, 5 step system that will take you from “never played before” to fun-loving craps player in minutes.

 *For the sake of simplicity, I’m just using an example here where you’re allowed 2x odds.
 In most cases, you’ll be able to bet 5x odds on the $5 bet, (in other words, $25 in odds) when a point number is 6.
-Some casinos allow 20x odds, and one, the Casino Royale, allows 100x odds.
-(Photos courtesy of chicadecasa and Lisa Brewster via Flickr).
+Some casinos allow 10x or 20x odds, and one in Las Vegas, the Crowmnwell, allows 100x odds.